mgunyho/tere/README.md

     If instructions for your shell are missing, feel free to send a pull request that includes them!

+### Supported platforms

+Currently, `tere` is tested on and built for Ubuntu.
+On Mac, it should be enough to compile the program yourself and the above bash/zsh shell configuration should work out of the box.
+Windows should also in principle work (the TUI is rendered using a cross-platform library), you just has to figure out the correct shell configuration.
+Pull requests welcome!

 ## User guide

 You can navigate folders in `tere` by using the arrow keys and by typing to search.
 Basic navigation works by moving the cursor up or down, and pressing <kbd>Enter</kbd> or the right arrow <kbd>→</kbd> to enter the highlighted folder.
 You can move to the parent folder by pressing <kbd>Enter</kbd> on the parent folder item `..`, or with the left arrow <kbd>←</kbd>.
 Below is a full list of keyboard shortcuts.